-Get the facts – Aboriginal engagement
+Get the facts – Indigenous engagement

 We know there’s more to building a pipeline than just materials and construction.
 The success of Coastal GasLink relies on working with local communities, listening to their views, incorporating their feedback where possible, and caring for sensitive landscapes and culturally and historically significant places.
 First Nations communities do not have to choose between economics, culture, environment and a traditional way of life.
 By meeting and talking with them, we’re able to address their questions and concerns, and incorporate their local and traditional knowledge.

 “TransCanada and Coastal GasLink have been exceptional in the way they deal with First Nations people.
-They really listen and I think they care, and they’re willing to incorporate the needs and concerns of local Aboriginal people into their project planning and strategy.”
+They really listen and I think they care, and they’re willing to incorporate the needs and concerns of local Indigenous people into their project planning and strategy.”

-– Layne Boucher, local Aboriginal contractor.
+– Layne Boucher, local Indigenous contractor.

 - Our collaborative approach with First Nations communities has resulted in us investigating alternate routes to address some of the input we received.
-These productive, two-way conversations with all Aboriginal groups have resulted in many changes to the project.
+These productive, two-way conversations with all Indigenous groups have resulted in many changes to the project.

-- We’ve invested in a variety of training programs to support Aboriginal and local trainees and students.
+- We’ve invested in a variety of training programs to support Indigenous and local trainees and students.
 These include the Pathway to Pipeline Readiness Program and Education Legacy program.
 Examples include Prince George Nechako Aboriginal Employment and Training Association, Tribal Resources Investment Corporation, Northwest Community College, and Northern Lights College.

 When planning our pipeline route, we consider environmental factors, stakeholder and community feedback and constructability.